Spread the word

 - Ask if they would be interested in sending a photographer or reporter, if you have yet to do your challenge.

-We have an press release template for you to try, which you can download below.
 Make sure you address your press release to the right person – contact the news desk to get their details.
 After the event tell the news desks about all your hard work and how much money you raised.